cloudbees-days/cloudbees-field-workshops/docs/core/core-0.md

 CloudBees CI on Kubernetes

 ???
-They dynamic provisioning of Masters provided by CloudBees CI on K8s makes it easy to provide a Jenkins instance for every team.
+They dynamic provisioning of Managed Jenkins instances provided by CloudBees CI on K8s makes it easy to provide a Jenkins instance for every team.
-* **Less downtime:** Liveness and readiness for Masters and Operations Center thanks to Kubernetes Stateful Sets
+* **Less downtime:** Liveness and readiness for Managed Jenkins instances and Operations Center thanks to Kubernetes Stateful Sets
 * **Ephemeral agents:** Agents are containers deployed on a K8s pod.
 They are created and destroyed during pipeline run
 * **Kubernetes agent templates:** Templates can be defined for K8s Pod based agents, shared with the whole cluster or defined at the team level.
 Different K8s clouds can be configured and shared from OC or at the individual team level.